-If you divide your base of 500 thousand contacts into small segments and show them five different ads, then the cost of the lead will be very high.
+If you divide your base of 500 thousand contacts into small segments and show them five different ads, then the cost per lead will be very high.

-This can only be justified to show each segment a truly unique targeted content.
-Otherwise it is better to divide the base into segments of 10 to 100 thousands.
+That can only be justified to show each segment a truly unique targeted content.
+Otherwise, it is better to divide the base into segments of 10 to 100 thousand.

 Lookalike audiences can overlap

-If you advertise to two audiences that overlap with each other by 50%, you’re going to mess with the auction yourself and increase your expenses.
+If you advertise to two audiences that overlap with each other by 50%, you’re going to mess auction bidding for your campaigns and increase your expenses.
 You can solve this problem by mutually excluding one audience from another at the ad group level.